Tax Reform Could Mean A Cut For The Rich, An Audit For The Poor

 Larry Zelenak, a tax expert with Duke University, said the EITC is an unusual combination of a tax cut and a social safety net program.

-“This has created competing notions as to how strictly we ought to enforce it,” Zelanak said, noting that cash safety net programs have stricter penalties and enforcement mechanisms to prevent people from collecting excessive benefits.
-“Conversely, we’re not all that concerned about people avoiding paying a dollar of tax.”
+“This has created competing notions as to how strictly we ought to enforce it,” Zelenak said, noting that cash safety net programs have stricter penalties and enforcement mechanisms to prevent people from collecting excessive benefits.
+“Conversely, we don’t seem to be equally concerned about people avoiding paying a dollar of tax.”

-Note: Correction: An earlier version of this story misstated the income limit for the earned income tax credit.